 It’s worth noting that there’s one big sports channel that fuboTV does not have, and that’s ESPN.
-That deals a serious blow to fuboTV’s college football cred (it’s still better for soccer and other niche sports), but the service does offer FS1, FS2, NBCSN, and other channels that offer frequent or occasional college football coverage.
+But the service does offer FS1, FS2, NBCSN, and other channels that offer frequent or occasional college football coverage.
 You can read our review of the new and improved fuboTV here.
 Check out the service’s one-week free trial here.

 Hulu has long been a cord cutting staple – it’s one of the oldest on-demand streaming services, and a longtime competitor of Netflix’s.
 Of late, Hulu has also been challenging established skinny bundles.
 Hulu with Live TV is Hulu’s skinny bundle option, and it includes access to ESPN, ESPN2, ESPNews, ESPNU, FS1, FS2, and NBCSN, among others.
 Like some competitors, Hulu with Live TV offers live feeds of the major networks (ABC, CBS, Fox, and NBC) – though only to viewers in certain markets.
 Check out our review of Hulu with Live TV here, and try out the service with a week-long free trial by clicking here.